 Below are some important resources to use and factors to consider as you begin to decide where you will apply to medical school.

-In the MSAR medical schools list their median and ranges of GPA and MCAT scores of accepted students, numbers of in-state and out-of-state residents interviewed and matriculated, demographic data on its student body, specific costs including tuition, fees, and other estimated expenses.
+In the MSAR the allopathic medical schools list their median and ranges of GPA and MCAT scores of accepted students, numbers of in-state and out-of-state residents interviewed and matriculated, demographic data on its student body, specific costs including tuition, fees, and other estimated expenses.

 If you are a permanent resident of a state, you should strongly consider applying to the state medical school(s) because they often try to accept more than 50% of their class from students who are from that state.
 You need to review the medical school admissions web sites to learn how each medical school determines state residency.
 Policies differ from school to school; sometimes medical schools require applicants to live in the state for a specific period of time to be considered official residents, even if the state considers the applicant to be a legal resident.
 Residents from states without medical schools may be able to apply to medical schools in other states that have contractual agreements with their home state.

 According to the MSAR : Getting Started Medical School Admissions Requirements 2013 published by the AAMC, more than 50% of matriculants attend medical school in their home states.